 }

 This code initializes a 2D array and then processes it using nested loops to access each element.
 Initializing and processing arrays is a fundamental task in C programming.
-Arrays can be initialized in several ways and processing them usually involves accessing elements via loops.
+Arrays can be initialized in several ways, and processing them usually involves accessing elements via loops.
 Understanding how to initialize, modify, and process arrays efficiently allows programmers to manage collections of data more effectively in their applications.

 String handling